Cosmonauts May Soon Add Another One to the Russian Space List of Firsts

 to the moon again so that they may experience the effects of space travel shortly before sending them to Mars.

-But if you look at the facts, you really have to wonder: Has man made it to the moon
+But if you look at the facts, you really have to wonder: Has man made it to

 yet?